thybag/JSnip/readme.md

 ### Change Log

+#### 1.5.2
+* In accordances with some changes in the HTML5 spec, have switched from using itemprops to data items for additional paramiters.
+* Brand new sample page, including instructions.
+* Styling tweaks.

 #### 1.5.1
 * Signifcantly improve scaling system for lightBox (now actually takes height in to account)
 * Loading image added + checks to ensure image is loaded before grabbing width/height